 OppenheimerFunds was originally part of Oppenheimer Management Corporation, which had two other operating subsidiaries: Oppenheimer Capital, and Oppenheimer & Company.
 After a series of acquisitions, OppenheimerFunds was separated from the rest of the family of companies, and has remained under a separate ownership structure since 1990.

 Despite the fact OppenheimerFunds carries a large number of bond funds; all of the top three mutual funds are of this type.
-Unfortunately, all three of these funds carry a front load.
+Unfortunately, two of these funds carry a front load.